Publishing the BMC Remedy AR System functionality as a web service

 - Web service scenarios

-- XML editing introduction
+- XML editing

 - Supported schema constructs and web service limitations